What is Unconscious Bias?

 The Impact of Unconscious Bias on Organizations

 Unconscious bias permeates both talent management practices and client/customer experiences, which is why it is critical that organizations work to address it.
-At bci, we’re globally renowned for applying practical frameworks as part of our unconscious bias training and advisory services.
+At bci, we focus on teaching practical frameworks for interrupting bias as part of our globally renowned unconscious bias training and advisory services.

 Why Choose bci for Your Unconscious Bias Training

 Our unconscious bias training is the backbone of our work at bci.
-We focus on providing leaders and their teams with a shared language and understanding of how bias plays an important role in work environments.
+We have now delivered thousands of keynotes and workshops touching on how to interrupt unconscious biases in the workplace.
+Based on our expertise, we are able to quickly assess your teams’ knowledge base and tailor our training to meet your organization’s needs.
+We focus on providing leaders and their teams with a shared language and understanding of how bias has a profound impact in work environments.
 In our sessions, we focus on:

 Science and Data